JVS Tax Services | Most Frequently Asked Questions

 Tax Filing Questions?

-JVS Tax Services brings years of experience to the table, ensuring that all aspects of your taxes are handled by professionals who are well-versed in current tax laws and regulations.
-Whether you're an individual or a business, their knowledge helps maximize returns and minimize liabilities.
+JVS Tax Services brings years of experience to ensure your taxes are handled accurately and efficiently.
+Whether you’re an individual or a business, we help maximize your returns and minimize liabilities.
+Our commitment to excellent service guarantees fast responses and clear communication every step of the way.

-The deadline to file individual income tax returns in the United States is typically April 15th each year.
-If you cannot meet this deadline, you can request an extension, but any taxes owed are still due by the original date.
+The federal tax filing deadline is typically April 15th each year.
+Extensions may be filed, but any taxes owed are still due by the original date to avoid penalties.

 Employees should receive their W-2 forms by this date to ensure they can file their income taxes on time.
 You should contact your employer if you do not receive your W-2 by the end of January.